 Regimens for chronic infection Gt 1 HCV

-There are four IFN-free DAA regimens that are available for PBS prescription for the treatment of Gt 1 HCV (Table 3):
+There are five IFN-free DAA regimens that are available for PBS prescription for the treatment of Gt 1 HCV (Table 3):

 - sofosbuvir + ledipasvir

 - sofosbuvir + daclatasvir ± ribavirin

 - paritaprevir (ritonavir-boosted) + ombitasvir + dasabuvir ± ribavirin

 These five well tolerated regimens have efficacy ≥ 95% across all patient groups, including people with cirrhosis and those who have not responded previously to pegIFN plus ribavirin therapy.

 As noted above, the combination of sofosbuvir plus velpatasvir is a safe and effective treatment for Gt 1 HCV.
 The recommended treatment duration is 12 weeks for all patients.
 Cure rates > 95% were observed in clinical trials.31 Short treatment duration (8 weeks) was not evaluated in registration studies and cannot be recommended.